Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you want your biscuits to be crusty, then you have to spread them several inches apart on the baking sheet.
 If you let them touch then, they'll be soft.

 When splitting hot biscuits (or hot rolls) to add butter, instead of cutting with a knife, push the tines of your fork into the biscuit (or roll) around the middle, then pull apart.
-This is easy to do, and makes a cleaner split than a knife.

 Don't buy the expensive biscuits in the tube from the cooler at the grocery store.
 Make your own from scratch!
 Saves money and tastes much better too.